Israel bombs another UN-run school in Gaza ‘without warning’, killing 20

 At least four people were also reported killed in a separate attack on a tent sheltering dozens of displaced Palestinians, also in Deir el-Balah, on Sunday night.

-On Sunday, Israeli forces also bombed the Nuseirat camp, killing Palestinian journalist Ahmed Al-Louh and five Palestinian Civil Defence workers.
+On Sunday, Israeli forces also bombed the Nuseirat camp, killing Palestinian journalist Ahmed al-Louh and five Palestinian Civil Defence workers.
 Al-Louh worked as a cameraman for Al Jazeera alongside other media outlets.
 He was the third Gaza-based journalist killed in a span of 24 hours, bringing to 196 the number of Palestinian journalists killed by Israeli forces since October 7, 2023.

 In the Shujayea neighbourhood of Gaza City, 10 civilians were killed in a separate Israeli attack, most of them from the same family.